-Submissions will be evaluated on five main criteria: Judges will grade submissions on a ten-point scale in each category, and tally the average for a final score.
+Submissions will be evaluated on five main criteria: investigative depth, public interest, fairness and accuracy, style, and impact.
+Judges will grade submissions on a ten-point scale in each category, and tally the average for a final score.
 The judge must cast their vote for the submission with the highest score.
 Two runners-up to be awarded \$10,000 each will be determined based on each judge's second and third-place stories.